 2017-2018 SCHOOL YEAR

 Big changes are coming next year.
 We are moving down the road to a lovely farmhouse (currently occupied by the Waseca School).
 We will be shrinking our current enrollment in order to fine tune our mission.
-Applications are currently being accepted for returning students.
-We will open the application process for new students on February 15.
-Look for information about availability then.
+Applications are currently being accepted 5th - 8th grade students.

 Location: 580 Tallassee Rd.
 Athens, GA 30606